VenkatArchitect/final/README.md

          scikit-learn>=1.1.2
          prefect>=2.3.1
          boto3>=1.24.61

        * Copy exp-requirements.txt, exp.py, and exp-deploy.py from your local copy to a directory/environment
-         in EXP_SERVER where you will run the server.
+         in EXP_SERVER where you will run the experiments.

        * Do 'sudo yum install' in Linux environments.

        * run "pip3 install -r exp-requirements.txt" to install the dependencies.
          Note: In the latest versions of Python, pip3 is just pip.
 Check what works in your EXP_SERVER.

+       * Run 'aws configure' and configure your aws credentials.

        * Start the Prefect Cloud UI using command in the browser - "https://app.prefect.cloud".
 Create a workspace where you will be monitoring all the flow runs.